sf-wdi-14/notes/lectures/week-7/_1_monday/dawn/auth-in-rails.md

   ```

-##Step 7 — Show content only to a logged in user
+##Step 7 — Showing content only to a logged in user

 * It will be helpful to have a method usable across our entire application that gives us the current user given this is something we'll want access to frequently.
 In your application controller let's create a private method that does this.
 Make sure to share it with the rest of the application by using a helper method.